 Initially, she was hunting for what she called a “real job.”
 Which she had imagined entailed advocating for veganism as well as animal rights.
 Although lacking experience, she had a passion for getting her there.

-She took it up to herself to plunge into creating a website, Vegan-Nutritionista.com.
+Then she took it up to herself to plunge into creating a website, Vegan-Nutritionista.com.
 Rising from an amateur in website building to managing a thriving one was quite the experience.
 She enjoyed every step of the way.
 It was and still is a thrilling adventure working on the website.

 Creation of the Vegan Momma blog